Data sources for BMC HelixGPT

 Connection nameName of the connection.

-Source typeConnection type that you want to add.
+Source typeConnection type.
 You cannot change this value.

 User nameUser account that is used to connect to the data source.